-I just let go of one of my most cherished pieces today.
 The sculpture, Shattered, didn’t start out as a particularly profound piece of art, but it took one of my most painful moments as an artist to turn it into a signature piece.
 More of that story here.

 I have participated in the Southern Hands Artists Studio Tour (SHAST) for several years.
-I appreciate the space which the Tour creates to connect with people on a more personal level, to tell the stories behind the artwork, and to hear people as they open up and tell their own stories, as they see themselves reflected in the artwork.
+I appreciate the space which the Tour creates to connect with people on a more personal level, to tell the stories behind the artwork, and to hear people as they open up and tell their own stories, as they see themselves reflected in my artwork.

 This year, a group of four friends walked into the studio.
-They had originally made other plans for the weekend, but decided to come to the tour and visit some of the different studios in the area.
+They had made other plans for the weekend, but decided to come to the tour and visit some of the studios in the area.
 They listened intently to each story I shared, adding their own experiences and observations.

 After the group left, I began to think about the piece, and about why I am an artist.
 I remembered a time when my very wise wife said something: “If you ever find yourself in a situation where you have a Bible which is so dear to you that you cannot give it away to someone who really needs it, then, chances are, you probably haven’t been reading it enough.”

-The situation was different, the principle remained the same.
+The situation was different, the principle was the same.
 If I couldn’t find it in my heart to let go of the sculpture, then perhaps I was forgetting why I had created it in the first place, and Who it was that spoke though my creative process to touch the world around me.
 Did I own that “signature” piece of art, or did it own me?
-I decided that, if I could somehow get in touch with this person, I would let Shattered become a part of her personal story.
+I decided that, if I could somehow get in touch with this woman, I would let Shattered become a part of her personal story.

-I remembered we had put out a sign-in sheet for people to leave their names and email addresses, in case they were interested in lessons or wanted further information.
+I remembered we had put out a sign-in sheet for visitors to leave their names and email addresses, in case they were interested in lessons or wanted further information.
 When I looked at the sheet, I recognized her unusual name.
 I sent an email to the address she had left, telling her what I had decided and why.

-She immediately responded that she was so thrilled!
+She immediately responded that she was thrilled!
 We sent a couple of messages back and forth, decided on a fair asking price, and arranged a time when she could come to the studio to pick it up.